François Hammer

 François Hammer, born on 19 November 1958, is a French astrophysicist.
 He has been an astronomer at the Paris Observatory since 1987 and was an astronomer attached to the Canada-France-Hawaii Telescope between 1991 and 1992.

 He has made several discoveries in the fields of gravitational lensing, cosmology and galaxy formation and structure.
 He was responsible for the Giraffe spectrograph implemented in 2002 at the Very Large Telescope (VLT).
 Together with the astronomers Lex Kaper, Per Kjaergaard, Roberto Pallavicini, he was the investigator of the X-shooter spectrograph, implemented in 2009 at the VLT.

 Career

 François Hammer studied at the École centrale des arts et manufactures (1980–82), and obtained his PhD in astrophysics in 1986 at the Université Paris-Diderot.
 He was the founding director of the laboratory "Galaxies, Etoiles Physique et Instrumentation" (GEPI, 2002-2009).
 He was elected at the Scientific Council of the "Institut national des sciences de l'Univers" du centre national de recherches scientifiques (CNRS), first secretary (2011–2013) then president in 2014.
 As a member of the coordination of the National Committee for Scientific Research (2012–2014), he supported the fundamental research for "Assises de l'Enseignement Supérieur et de la Recherche" as well as the employment of scientists.

-He is co-responsible for Franco-Chinese scientific relations in astronomy and astrophysics.
+He has been partly credited with advancing Franco-Chinese scientific relations in astronomy and astrophysics through his membership of a Franco-Chinese team at the Paris Observatory.